jesusprubio/jesusprubio/README.md

 :alien: In other lives, I worked as a VoIP programmer, a systems administrator, and even pentester.

 :cloud: In particular, I have very good memories of some stages.
 At [Quobis](https://www.quobis.com), a company from home that I love, I pivoted from system engineer to developer.
 Later, with [Filterly](https://techcrunch.com/2015/09/22/filterly), appeared my first startup adventure.
-Playing with the whole stack by necessity and a time to learn to write JavaScript *as the best*.
+Playing with the whole stack by necessity and a time to learn to write very good JavaScript.
 A couple of years after that I ended up at [Feeld](https://www.feeld.co).
 More startup world party, tons of requests per minute and almost the same lessons learned.

 📦 You can check some of my open source work at [GitHub](https://github.com/jesusprubio).
 We could define myself as a [Node.js](https://nodejs.org) enthusiast and a [Rust](https://www.rust-lang.org) wannabe.